 - Relief checks.
 The ARPA provides $1,400 direct payments to individuals earning up to $75,000 in annual income and couples with incomes up to $150,000.
 The payments phase out for higher earners, and there are no payments for individuals earning more than $80,000 a year or couples making more than $160,000.
 Eligible dependents, including adult dependents, also receive $1,400.
 People collecting Social Security, railroad retirement, or VA benefits will automatically receive the payment even if they don’t file a tax return.
 The checks will not affect eligibility for Medicaid or Supplemental Security Income as long as any amount that pushes recipients above the programs’ asset limits is spent within 12 months.

 - Medicaid home care.
 The Act provides more than $12 billion in funding to expand Medicaid home and community-based waivers for one year.
-(A helpful collection of Virginia’s waiver materials is here as of the publication date.)
+(See this helpful collection of Virginia’s waiver materials.)
 This funding will allow states to provide additional home-based long-term care, which could keep people from being forced into a nursing home.
 The money will also allow states to increase caregivers’ pay.

 - Nursing homes.
 Nursing homes have been hit hard during the pandemic.
 The Act supports the deployment of strike teams to help nursing homes that have COVID-19 outbreaks.
 It also provides funds to improve infection control in nursing homes.